dssg/DSaPP_RA_Project/README.md

 2. Download the data for Kaggle's "Predicting Excitement at DonorsChoose.org" ([here](https://www.kaggle.com/c/kdd-cup-2014-predicting-excitement-at-donors-choose/data)).
 3. Open a Jupyter notebook in your fork and save your work there:
   1. Do exploratory analysis.
 Do you see anything interesting?
-  2. Tell us a data story.
-Find a case and tell us what happens with it.
+  2. Tell us a data story: Find a case and tell us what happens with it.
   3. What questions would you ask the partner?
   4. (Optional) Build a model.
 What did you learn from it?